JoshisonGitHub/TypescriptProject/Guide for Learners.md

 ## Recommendation on using Typescript

-Typescript is a very useful tool which I would recommend for large, group projects, where an overview of code is vital and bugs must be fixed immediately.
+Typescript is a very useful tool, which I would recommend for large, group projects, where an overview of code is vital and bugs must be fixed immediately.
+It works best with projects that will continuously be developed and altered.

-However, I would not recommend using Typescript for small, group projects such as for the [Mock Banking Website](https://github.com/LMC-Enjoyers/Mock-Banking-Website), as the benefits Typescript provides for small project in comparison to the time spent implementing it is not worth it, especially when considering that the project will no longer be worked on.
+However, I would not advise using Typescript for small, group projects such as for the [Mock Banking Website](https://github.com/LMC-Enjoyers/Mock-Banking-Website), as more moderat projects contain less bugs and require less code to be written.
+For this reason, the extra time required to code in Typescript does not justify its use in this type of project.

-Typescript works best with projects that will continuously be developed and altered.